bbauska/JS-Notes4Pros/README.md

 <h3 id="ch56-1">Section 56.1: Closures</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>When a function is declared, variables in the context of its
-*declaration* are captured in its scope.
-For example, in the code below, the variable x is bound to a value in the outer scope, and then the reference to x is captured in the context of bar:</p>
+<i>declaration</i> are captured in its scope.
+For example, in the code
+below, the variable x is bound to a value in the outer scope, and then the reference to x is captured in the context of bar:</p>
 <pre>